montagejs/montagejs.org/docs/bootstrapping.md

 ### callback

 First we set up the config object to load the Montage package.
-This involves setting up the loader that lets the us load ".reel" files directly (e.g. `require("montage/ui/text.reel")`), and compilers that attach Montage metadata to the exports of any loaded module (`SerializationCompiler`) and export the HTML of loaded HTML files as `content` (`TemplateCompiler`).
+This involves setting up the loader that lets the us load ".mod" files directly (e.g. `require("montage/ui/text.mod")`), and compilers that attach Montage metadata to the exports of any loaded module (`SerializationCompiler`) and export the HTML of loaded HTML files as `content` (`TemplateCompiler`).

 <a id="un-mopped-load-montage" href="#mopped-callback">If mopped, bundles are loaded at this point.</a>